Spirals-Team/test4repair-experiments/results/math/20/jGenProg/readme.md

 Nb of EvoSuite Tests: 23

-Nb of Failing EvoSuite Tests: 23
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 26.3
+Average Nb of EvoSuite Tests: 24

 Average Nb of Failing EvoSuite Tests: 0

+Average Nb of Test-adequate patches: 1.19

 ---